gregv12/fluxtion-server/docs/reports/server-benchmarks-and-performance.md

 ## Throughput vs. latency: what to expect
 - At lower message rates (e.g., 10k–100k mps), per-event latency is typically lower and the distribution tighter.
-- At 1M mps, latency begins to climb, but percentiles remain reasonably tight on a quiet system.
+- At 1M mps, latency begins to climb, but percentiles remain tight on a quiet system.
 - At 10M mps, the pipeline efficiency improves thanks to batching, but individual event latency rises, and high-percentile outliers become more apparent due to queueing effects and batch windows.

 This is an inherent trade-off: batching amortizes overhead and increases throughput, but it delays some events waiting for their batch, lifting p50/p90 and especially tail percentiles.